Piolintech123/WRO2026-PiolinTech/t-gtku/timeline.md

 ### 2026: The Hybrid Era

-*   **2026: Piolín Development**
+*   2026: Piolín Development
-    Entering 2026, we implemented a total architectural shift, adopting a hybrid system featuring the Raspberry Pi 5 for heavy computation and an Arduino Nano for precision real-time actuation.
-This culminated in "Piolín," our high-performance machine optimized for speed, modularity, and reliable autonomous navigation.
+Entering 2026, we finalized the architecture of "Piolín" specifically for the WRO Future Engineers competition.
+We transitioned to the LEGO Mindstorms EV3 platform to leverage its deterministic, integrated performance and robust handling of sensor data.
+Our chassis design evolved into a hybrid system, combining the modularity of LEGO Technic with custom 3D-printed structural components to ensure maximum rigidity and steering precision.
+This iteration focuses on high-level reliability, stability, and consistent autonomous navigation, providing a proven, competition-ready foundation.

     <p align="center"><img src="https://github.com/user-attachments/assets/812b7146-2706-4745-93e5-c2bc14222051" width="200"></p>